digiscot/digiscot-website/pages/milo.md

 ### Why is Milo moving to a new system?

-The current Milo system is supported by Sopra Group and hosted at Pulsant, however ongoing support costs are unsustainable in the light of cuts to Scottish Government funding.
+The current Milo system is supported by Sopra Group and hosted at <a href="http://www.pulsant.com/" target="_blank">**Pulsant**</a>, however ongoing support costs are unsustainable in the light of cuts to Scottish Government funding.
 In addition to this, the bespoke build of the system means development and bug fixes are prohibitively expensive.
 Therefore a full system rebuild will be undertaken by Synovations to implement Milo on the Salesforce platform.

 ### Who is designing the new system?